 Let's categorize Big Data Architecture Workloads

-Batch processing - Because the data sets are so large, often a big data architecture solution must process data files using long-running batch jobs to filter, aggregate, and otherwise prepare the data for analysis.
-Usually these jobs involve reading source files, processing them, and writing the output to new files.
+• Batch processing - Because the data sets are so large, often a big data architecture solution must process data files using long-running batch jobs to filter, aggregate, and otherwise prepare the data for analysis.
+Usually, these jobs involve reading source files, processing them, and writing the output to new files.
 Options include running U-SQL (Unstructured SQL) jobs in Azure Data Lake Analytics, using Hive, Pig, or custom Map/Reduce jobs in an HDInsight Hadoop cluster, or using Java, Scala, or Python programs in an HDInsight Spark cluster.
 Lambda architecture is generally used for this.

-Machine learning & Predictive analytics - A common misconception is that predictive analytics and machine learning are the same thing.
+• Machine learning & Predictive analytics - A common misconception is that predictive analytics and machine learning are the same thing.
 This is not the case.
-At its core, predictive analytics encompasses a variety of statistical techniques (including machine learning, predictive modeling and data mining) and uses statistics (both historical and current) to estimate, or ‘predict’, future outcomes.
+At its core, predictive analytics encompasses a variety of statistical techniques (including machine learning, predictive modeling, and data mining) and uses statistics (both historical and current) to estimate, or ‘predict’, future outcomes.
 Machine learning, on the other hand, is a sub-field of computer science that gives ‘computers the ability to learn without being explicitly programmed’.
 Machine learning evolved from the study of pattern recognition and explores the notion that algorithms can learn from and make predictions on data.
 And, as they begin to become more ‘intelligent’, these algorithms can overcome program instructions to make highly accurate, data-driven decisions.
 R, Python & Scala are popular languages to work with these workloads.

-Data Enrichment, Transformation, Processing & Refinement - To be instrumentally useful, data must be converted into “answers” to questions.
-In other words, Big Data must get smaller after passing second layer.
+• Data Enrichment, Transformation, Processing & Refinement - To be instrumentally useful, data must be converted into “answers” to questions.
+In other words, Big Data must get smaller after passing the second layer.
 Don't pile up raw data which is not in question as it's going to dramatically slow down your process over a period.

 Things to consider while planning storage methodology:

-Type of data (historical or incremental)
+• Type of data (historical or incremental)

-Format of data ( structured, semi-structured and unstructured)
+• Format of data ( structured, semi-structured, and unstructured)

-Analytical requirement that storage can support (synchronous & asynchronous)
+• The analytical requirement that storage can support (synchronous & asynchronous)

-Compression requirements
+• Compression requirements

-Frequency of incoming data
+• Frequency of incoming data

-Query pattern on the data
+• Query pattern on the data

-Consumers of the data
+• Consumers of the data

 Navigation menu